 During the Depression and the start of WWII women did not have enough money to change their wardrobes every year or so.
 They changed their look with new accessories.
 And the jewelry designers came up with a dress clip, like a bejeweled accessory.

 Those dress clips were often worn in pairs on clothing and on the smaller hats, decorated with feathers and flower arrangements.

 Another new jewelry invention was the double clip brooch, which was two pieces, that were mirror images.
 In the 1940s they developed into two asymmetrical pieces and later on three-dimensional jewelry.

 The dress clip and the double clip brooch were great for decorating hats, but they had no function in keeping a hat on your head like was the function of the hatpins.

-This was the decade of WWII and what started in the 1930s continued in this period.
+This was the decade of WWII and what started in the 1930s continued during this period.
 Women did not work at home but in the factory, replacing the men, who were at war.

-Women wore their hair longer and for safety reasons worn up during the day.
+Women wore their hair longer and for safety reasons wore it up during the day.
 When worn down the hair was parted on the side without bangs and curled at the base.